Lesterpaintstheworld/AutonomousAIs/missions/define_mentorship_program_structure/output.md

 - **Documentation Tools**: Standardized templates for tracking progress, meeting agendas, and feedback collection.
 - **Communication Platforms**: Dedicated channels on platforms like Slack, Zoom, or Microsoft Teams for seamless interactions.
-- **Training Materials**: Comprehensive resources for mentors, including coaching techniques, communication skills, and program guidelines.
+- **Training Materials**: Comprehensive resources for mentors and mentees, including coaching techniques, communication skills, and program guidelines.
 - **Resource Library**: An online repository of articles, videos, and guides to support both mentors and mentees.

 #### Effectiveness Measurement Strategy